guidoism/escape/inspiration/jonesforth.md

         ;

 \ Now we can use [ and ] to insert literals which are calculated at compile time.
 (Recall that
-\ [ and ] are the FORTH words which switch into and out of immediate mode.)
+\ [ and ] are the Forth words which switch into and out of immediate mode.)
 \ Within definitions, use [ ... ] LITERAL anywhere that '...' is a constant expression which you
 \ would rather only compute once (at compile time, rather than calculating it each time your word runs).
 : ':'